septuagenarian odyssies - US/Mexican border to Tierra del Fuego, Tierra del Fuego to New York, long ride round India

 Entering Panama from Colombia, I was issued a 30 day visa.
 Customs gave me a 30 day permit for the bike.
 I received a fresh visa when returning from the US.
 Not so the bike.
 The bike has overstayed.
 Panamanians are understanding of such small irregularities.
 The Customs officer at Carpacho glances at the bike documents, stamps them and gives me a grin.
 The relevant clerk in Costa Rica is a small man, grey wiry hair, half moon spectacles and a power complex.
 I watch as he revels in exercising his authority over bus and truck drivers.
 Danes would call him a Counter Pope.

+My bike documents are photo copies.
 I have crossed the length of South America on photocopies.
 He doesn´t give a damn for South America.
 I produce originals or I don´t enter Costa Rica.

 I sit in an office and wait for the head of Customs.
 A woman customs clerk glances at me from behind the counter.
 She is plump and comely, wears a nose stud and smiles frequently.
 A while passes before she enquires as to my problem.
 She dissapears for a few minutes, returns and escorts me outside.
 She grabs one of the touts who seek tips for aiding travelers transit the border.
+"Get a lawyer´s stamp on an afidavit," she tells me.

 The tout conducts me to a kiosk where a young Chinese Panamanian woman types my affidavit and complains that Costa Ricans are a pain in the butt.